Skip to content

 Run the Setup#

-i-doit can be installed in two ways: Using the web GUI in a comfortable way (recommended for beginners) or via the Automatic installation (to automate the installation for example).
+i-doit can be installed in two ways: Using the web GUI in a comfortable way (recommended for beginners) or via the console (to automate the installation for example).

 Web GUI#